Approved by Council: September 2008

 Reviewed and Updated: March 2015

-Human Rights, Discrimination and Access to Care
+Human Rights, Discrimination, and Access to Care

-Physicians must comply with the Code, and the expectations of the College, when making any decision relating to the provision of health services.
-This means that physicians cannot discriminate, either directly or indirectly, based on a protected ground under the Code when, for example:
+- Physicians must comply with the Ontario Human Rights Code (the “Code”),5 and the expectations of the College, when making any decision relating to the provision of health services.
+This means that physicians must not discriminate, either directly or indirectly, based on a protected ground under the Code when, for example:

-- Accepting or refusing individuals as patients;
+- accepting or refusing individuals as patients;

-- Providing existing patients with health care or services;
+- providing existing patients with health care or services;

-- Providing information or referrals to existing patients or those seeking to become patients; and/or
+- providing information or referrals to existing patients or those seeking to become patients; and/or

-- Ending the physician-patient relationship.
+- ending the physician-patient relationship.

 The Duty to Accommodate